Baseball Tickets On Craigslist – Are They Legit?

 In case you’ve never used it, Craigslist is a website that falls somewhere between eBay and newspaper classifieds.
 It’s people trying to sell stuff they can’t use to people who can.
 Sports and concert tickets are routinely sold there, probably in the millions.

-I did some research on the deals available on Craigslist for tickets, by looking into what was available for the Phillies Opening Day game last year.
+I did some research on the deals available for baseball tickets on Craigslist, by looking into what was available for the Phillies Opening Day game last year.

 I saw Diamond Club seats in Section C, Row 9, being sold from a season ticket holder, for $395 apiece; seats in Row 7 of the same Section went for $849 on StubHub (that StubHub figure, in my opinion, is ridiculously inflated, and it will probably come down if no suckers are found).